The Peaceful Choice

 - Gives mothers a private, protected space

-- Reduces perinatal trauma and eliminates the need for an episiotomy
+- Reduces perineal trauma and eliminates the need for an episiotomy

 - Reduces cesarean section rates